-- 1. Install the USB DAC USB driver on the PC
+- 1. Install the NA-11S1 USB driver on the PC

-- 2. Recommended operation system is Windows 7 or higher
+- 2. (Windows 7 is recommended, Windows XP doesn't support DSD streaming)

-- 3. Connect USB DAC by USB cable to the PC
+- 3. Connect NA-11S1 by USB cable to the PC

-- 4. Install jRiver Media Center
+- 4. Install ¡River Media Center

 - 5. Setup jRiver Media Center

 - 6. Enjoy

 NOTE: Screen shots on your PC might look different depending on software version.
 However setup will be similar as described here.
-On the following pages screen shots of jRiver 20 are shown.
-NOTE II: jRiver is available for Mac too.

-Install the USB DAC driver on the PC
+1. Install the NA-11S1 USB driver on the PC

-Download the driver from the www.marantz.com website, visiting the USB DAC product page.
+Download the driver from the www.marantz.com website, visiting the NA-11S1 product site.
 Installation guidelines are attached to it.
 Please follow accordingly.

-NOTE: Never connect the USB-DAC before having installed the driver.
+NOTE: Never connect the NA-11S1 before having installed the driver.
 Operation will not occur correctly if connected to the computer before the dedicated driver has been installed.

-2. Connect USB DAC by USB cable to the PC
+2. Connect NA-11S1 by USB cable to the PC

-Connect the PC to the USB DAC by a USB-A to USB-B cable and select the PC or USB-B input on the USB DAC.
+Connect the PC to NA-11S1 by a USB-A to USB-B cable and select the PC input on the NA-11S1 by remote or input button on the front.